Syrian Smuggler Killed In Clash With Lebanese Army At Border

-(MENAFN- IANS) Beirut, May 12 (IANS) A Syrian smuggler was killed, and another was injured in a clash with the Lebanese army on the border separating Lebanon and Syria, Lebanese military sources told the media.
+(MENAFN- Nam News Network) BEIRUT, May 12 (NNN-NNA) – A Syrian smuggler was killed, and another was injured yesterday, in a clash with the Lebanese army, on the borderline separating Lebanon and Syria, Lebanese military sources said.

-The sources, who spoke anonymously, said on Saturday that the Lebanese army's Land Borders Regiments exchanged gunfire with a group of four smugglers, who were spotted trying to smuggle goods from the Lebanese side into Syria through an illegal land crossing in the Deir El Aachayer on the east of Mount Hermon Heights, east of Lebanon.
+The sources, who spoke anonymously, said, the Lebanese army's Land Borders Regiments exchanged gunfire with a group of four smugglers, who were spotted trying to smuggle goods from the Lebanese side into Syria, through an illegal land crossing in Deir El Aachayer, on the east of Mount Hermon Heights, east of Lebanon.

-The wounded man was transferred to Rashaya Governmental Hospital, while the other two escaped, the source said as quoted by Xinhua news agency report.
+The wounded man was transferred to Rashaya Government Hospital, while the other two escaped, the source said.

-Smuggling occurs in both directions, but smuggling from Lebanon to Syria has become more common with deteriorating economic conditions in the two countries and the sanctions imposed on Syria.
-This includes smuggling basic goods subsidised by the Lebanese state such as flour, fuel, and medicine.
+Smuggling occurs in both directions, but smuggling from Lebanon to Syria has become more common, with deteriorating economic conditions in the two countries, and the sanctions imposed on Syria.
+This includes smuggling basic goods subsidised by the Lebanese state, such as flour, fuel and medicine.– NNN-NNA

 Legal Disclaimer: